Mishra, R. K.

-CSR Hazardous Sector: The Indian Scenario - New Delhi Academic Foundation 2020 - 248p.
+CSR Hazardous Sector : The Indian Scenario / edited by:Sarkar, ShulagnaKiranmai, J. R.K.
+Mishra, Shulagna Sarkar, and J. Kiranmai. - New Delhi : Academic Foundation, 2020. - 248p.

 Including References